"Choose a good reputation over great riches; being held in high esteem is better than silver or gold.."

 Solomon is not encouraging image management.
 He is describing what naturally grows from a life of integrity.
 A good name is not created through marketing.
 It is earned through years of keeping your word, honoring people, and doing the right thing when no one is watching.

 The leader you are becoming is always more important than the results you are currently producing.
 Character is the one business asset that compounds for a lifetime.
-Markets rise and fall.
-Businesses come and go.
-Corporate titles change.
+Markets rise and fall, businesses come and go, and corporate titles change.
 But your character stays with you forever.

 Why a Good Name Matters